Skip to main content

 The question of whether an employer can mandate participation in a wellness program’s medical exam touches upon a deeply personal space ∞ the boundary of your own biological sovereignty.
 Your body is a closed system, a complex interplay of hormonal signals and metabolic pathways that is unique to you.

 The impulse to protect the sanctity of this system, and the information it holds, is a valid and important one.
-It is a recognition that your is a part of your personal identity.
+It is a recognition that your health data is a part of your personal identity.

-These laws collectively establish that your participation in a program that includes a medical examination must be truly voluntary.
+These laws collectively establish that your participation in a workplace wellness program that includes a medical examination must be truly voluntary.
 An employer cannot force you to participate, and they cannot deny you health coverage for choosing to abstain.

 Your health information is a private dialogue between you and your clinician, and the law provides specific protections to keep it that way.